-The zForce AIR Touch Sensor is a laser light based touch sensor that can be integrated and used in various applications.
-The sensor characteristics are high scanning frequency, low latency, good touch accuracy and it can be used on any surface or even in mid air. zForce AIR Touch Sensor can be connected to the host system through a standard connector and communicate through a standard I2C or USB interface.
+The Neonode Touch Sensor Module (previously referred to as zForce AIR) is a laser light based touch sensor module that can be integrated and used in various applications.
+The sensor module's characteristics are high scanning frequency, low latency, good touch accuracy and it can be used on any surface or even in-air.
+The Touch Sensor Module can be connected to the host system through a standard connector and communicate through a standard I2C or USB interface.

 Dual touch support

-High scanning frequency – up to 200Hz or more depending on sensor length
+High scanning frequency – up to 200Hz or more depending on sensor modules length

 Low touch latency